ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/release/stable.rst

 Once the baseline is chosen, it will be possible to upgrade to newer patch releases of Rust, but not to new minor or major Rust versions.

-The decision of the baseline Rust version is for a new Ferrocene major version is made within the team.
+The decision of the baseline Rust version for a new Ferrocene major version is made within the team.
 Once chosen, all development work will be done in the ``release/1.NN`` branch, where ``NN`` is the minor Rust version number.